adonisjs/v6-docs/content/docs/guides/installation.md

 ## Creating a new application

-You may create a new project using [npm init](https://docs.npmjs.com/cli/v7/commands/npm-init), [yarn create](https://classic.yarnpkg.com/en/docs/cli/create) or [pnpm create](https://pnpm.io/tr/next/cli/create).
+You may create a new project using [npm init](https://docs.npmjs.com/cli/v7/commands/npm-init).
 These commands will download the [create-adonisjs](http://npmjs.com/create-adonisjs) initializer package and begin the installation process.

 You may customize the initial project output using one of the following CLI flags.